 Monthly - $200 a month

 To row with us, you must complete the online registration found on this website.
-The registration will include completion of a waiver of liability, as well as entry of your USROWING member number, along with dues payment with a credit card.
+The registration will include completion of waivers of liability, as well as entry of your USROWING member number, along with dues payment with a credit card.
 (A USRowing membership is required for all SCRC members.)
 You will also be expected to read the SCRC Safety Manual online before registering.
 Reading this Manual will prepare you to complete the SCRC Safety Assessment (a 10-item test) included in the online registration process.
 Once the Safety Assessment is completed and you become a member, you will be put in contact with an Orientation Volunteer who will provide a tour of our facilities and equipment, as well as a overview of club rules and expectations.
-(Those who have taken an SCRC Learn to Row class may not require an orientation session. )

 We need you to Volunteer